LSZ2001/policycompression_timememorycosts/README.md

 ### *fits* subsubfolder
 - It contains LBA fitted parameters for each experiment.
 ### *utils* subsubfolder
 - It contains LBA code from https://github.com/smfleming/LBA.
-Some code is modified for our analysis.
+Some code is modified for our model fits.